BorisTheBrave/DeBroglie/docs/articles/rotation.md

 Rotation Motivation
 -------------------

-When you supply an input sample, you can optinoally specify the `rotationalSymmetry` and `reflectionalSymmetry`.
+When you supply an input sample, you can optionally specify the `rotationalSymmetry` and `reflectionalSymmetry`.
 If you do, extra copies of the sample will be generated, by rotating and reflecting.
 This can be very handy, as it means you don't need as large an input sample, and you are guaranteed that there will be no bias towards a particular direction.

  Specifing rotations means even small samples can provide a lot of output variety: